-Prerequisites: MAT 80 and ENG 82 (for ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisites: MAT 80 and ENG 82 or appropriate course waivers or ACCUPLACER scores

 The basic structure of plant life is explored with plant nomenclature studied early in the course, followed by a study of botanical terminology and the functions of each plant organ.
 In this survey of the plant kingdom, the evolution and ecology of plants and their place in the biosphere are studied.
 In addition to the conventional laboratory exercises, there are field excursions to observe Maryland's flora and their habitats.